JoshMiles/tccsite/docs/P02/20-to-29-Case-Files/21-File-Notes/14-TE_S_RESPONSE_TO_DEFENSE_MOTION.md

 - Subsequent to that search warrant being served.
 - On March 7, 2013, your affiant called Boeing Employee Credit Union and confirmed that Alan Smith's checking account # 35B8966504 had an assigned debit card in addition to checks.

-- On October 27, 2012 at 1527 hours, Alan Smith used his Bank of America VISA Signature card to purchase a sheet of plywood, two different sets of disposable coveralls, one box of disposable shoe covers and a rubber mallet at Home Depot.
+- <span style="background:rgba(240, 200, 0, 0.2)">On October 27, 2012 at 1527 hours, Alan Smith used his Bank of America VISA Signature card to purchase a sheet of plywood, two different sets of disposable coveralls, one box of disposable shoe covers and a rubber mallet at Home Depot.</span>
-- Detectives have subsequently gathered the receipt from Home Depot on this purchase by Alan Smith.
+- <span style="background:rgba(240, 200, 0, 0.2)">Detectives have subsequently gathered the receipt from Home Depot on this purchase by Alan Smith. </span>
-- A review of the receipt shows that one set of coveralls was listed as SKU #4233 and one SKU#4363.
+- <span style="background:rgba(240, 200, 0, 0.2)">A review of the receipt shows that one set of coveralls was listed as SKU #4233 and one SKU#4363. </span>
-- This would indicate that two different types of coveralls were purchased.
+- <span style="background:rgba(240, 200, 0, 0.2)"> This would indicate that two different types of coveralls were purchased. </span>
 - Through previously obtained search warrants, detectives searched Alan Smith's residence, his place of work and his two known vehicles.
 - Detectives also searched Susann's Smith's residence and two known vehicles.
-- A sheet of MDF plywood, which appeared to be the same plywood on the October 27, 2012 receipt, was located at Alan's residence.
+- <span style="background:rgba(240, 200, 0, 0.2)">A sheet of MDF plywood, which appeared to be the same plywood on the October 27, 2012 receipt, was located at Alan's residence. </span>
-- None of the other items listed on this purchase were located in or at any of the above locations by detectives.
+- <span style="background:rgba(240, 200, 0, 0.2)">None of the other items listed on this purchase were located in or at any of the above locations by detectives. </span>
 - Your affiant compared and photographed the listed items by SKU from the receipt at Home Depot.

-- On February 12, 2013 Alan Smith used cash to purchase two more sets of disposable coveralls (both SKU # 4363) and a roll of masking tape at Home Depot.
+- <span style="background:rgba(240, 200, 0, 0.2)">On February 12, 2013 Alan Smith used cash to purchase two more sets of disposable coveralls (both SKU # 4363) and a roll of masking tape at Home Depot.</span>
-- On that same evening, your affiant located two sets of coveralls (SKU # 4363) during a consent to search on Alan's vehicle.
+- <span style="background:rgba(240, 200, 0, 0.2)">On that same evening, your affiant located two sets of coveralls (SKU # 4363) during a consent to search on Alan's vehicle.</span>
-- The coveralls were located along with a new roll of masking tape inside a Home Depot bag.
+- <span style="background:rgba(240, 200, 0, 0.2)">The coveralls were located along with a new roll of masking tape inside a Home Depot bag. </span>
 - Later on 2/12/2013, your affiant and other detectives received consent to search Alan's residence.
-- No items listed on either receipt from Home Depot were located inside his residence on that night.
+- <span style="background:rgba(240, 200, 0, 0.2)">No items listed on either receipt from Home Depot were located inside his residence on that night.</span>

-- On 2/22/2013 detectives searched Alan Smith's residence under the authority of a search warrant and two sets of coveralls (SKU #4363) along with a new roll of masking tape were located in the Home Depot shopping bag at Alan Smith's residence.
+- <span style="background:rgba(240, 200, 0, 0.2)">On 2/22/2013 detectives searched Alan Smith's residence under the authority of a search warrant and two sets of coveralls (SKU #4363) along with a new roll of masking tape were located in the Home Depot shopping bag at Alan Smith's residence.</span>
-- These are believed to be the same two coveralls (and masking tape) located inside his vehicle on 2/12/2013.
+- <span style="background:rgba(240, 200, 0, 0.2)">These are believed to be the same two coveralls (and masking tape) located inside his vehicle on 2/12/2013.</span>

-- During the consent to search on Alan's vehicle on 2/12/2013, your affiant also located one unopened pair of latex gloves in the center console still in their original packaging.
-It is unknown where and when these gloves were purchased.
+- <span style="background:rgba(240, 200, 0, 0.2)">During the consent to search on Alan's vehicle on 2/12/2013, your affiant also located one unopened pair of latex gloves in the center console still in their original packaging.
+It is unknown where and when these gloves were purchased.</span>

-- Your affiant later provided a similar mallet **(same** SKU) purchased by Alan Smith on 10/27/2013 to the Medical Examiner.
-The ME advised it is conceivable the blunt force injuries on Susan Smith could have been caused by this type of rubber mallet.
+- <span style="background:rgba(240, 200, 0, 0.2)">Your affiant later provided a similar mallet **(same** SKU) purchased by Alan Smith on 10/27/2013 to the Medical Examiner.
+The ME advised it is conceivable the blunt force injuries on Susan Smith could have been caused by this type of rubber mallet.</span>

-- Investigators determined the evidence at the scene of the murder (Susann Smith's residence) suggests the suspect(s) most likely cieaned up the crime scene and evidence is consistent that the suspect(s) used gloves, i.e. fingerprints in blood displaying no ridge detail one might expect from an unclothed hand.
+- <span style="background:rgba(240, 200, 0, 0.2)">Investigators determined the evidence at the scene of the murder (Susann Smith's residence) suggests the suspect(s) most likely cieaned up the crime scene and evidence is consistent that the suspect(s) used gloves, i.e. fingerprints in blood displaying no ridge detail one might expect from an unclothed hand. </span>
 - As mentioned previously in the attached supporting affidavit detectives and the Crimes Scene Response Team located what appeared to be fabric pattern marks in blood on the bath tub that held Susann Smith's body.
 - This pattern was very similar to the pattern that Sgt Dan Christman was able to produce using the same type coveralls (per their SKU #) that Alan Smith purchased on both October 27, 2012 and February 12, 2013.
-- Further, detectives have received information from neighbors of Susann Smith that prior to Alan moving out of the home he had been seen wearing coveralls while he was doing remodel work on his home, specifically removing the "popcorn" texturing form the ceiling.
+- <span style="background:rgba(240, 200, 0, 0.2)">Further, detectives have received information from neighbors of Susann Smith that prior to Alan moving out of the home he had been seen wearing coveralls while he was doing remodel work on his home, specifically removing the "popcorn" texturing form the ceiling.</span>
-- This remodel happened sometime in 2009.
+- <span style="background:rgba(240, 200, 0, 0.2)">This remodel happened sometime in 2009.</span>

 ## Search Warrant 2013-0072